-HE-FCS101 Orientation to Home Economics-Family
+HE-FCS10 Orientation to Home Economics-Family

-1112 1 00101 and Consumer Sciences
+and Consumer Sciences3

-LIE ECS102

-ПЕ-ГС5102 2 Fund. of Clothing Construction4
+HE-FCS102 Fund. of Clothing Construction4

+HE-FCS200 Nutrition Symposium 1

 HE-FCS201 Nutrition

 HE-FCS202 Principles of Food Preparation4

 HE-FCS203 Fundamentals of Interiors, or

 HE-FCS204 Clothing Selection

 HE-FCS205 Textiles1

-BE301 Child & Adolescent Development3

 HE-FCS305 Meal Management 4

 HE-FCS306 Principles of Family Finance

+HE-FCS307 H Resource Management for the Aging 3

-HE-FCS308 Home Management Theory 3
+HE-FCS308 H Home Management Theory 3

-BUS368 Entrepreneurship 3
+HE-FCS309 I ntroduction to Entrepreneurship1

+HE-FCS310 H Early Childhood Education

-HE-FCS401 Phil. and Prof. Issues in HE-FCS 3
+HE-FCS401 I Phil. and Prof. Issues in H.EFamily and

+( Consumer Sciences

+Consumer Sciences 3 Dynamics of Family Living 3

+HE-FCS402 I

-HE-FCS402 Dynamics of Family Living 3
+HE-FCS402 I HE-FCS410 F Dynamics of Family Living

-HE-FCS410 Resource Management Practicum

-Total units req uired for major41